paradicms/paradicms.github.io/docs/tutorials/spreadsheet-ssg/index.md

 ### Next steps

 Your new Google Sheet contains example collection data copied from the template.
-When you are ready, clear this data (rows 2+) in each sheet, and proceed to the tutorial on [editing collection data in a spreadsheet](/docs/tutorials/edit-spreadsheet).
+When you are ready, proceed to the tutorial on [editing collection data in a spreadsheet](/docs/tutorials/edit-spreadsheet).